- No Lay Matched Betting

 - More time-efficient than lay sequential (& no risk of forgetting required lay bet)

-- No exchange commission needed, thus EV could be higher
+- No exchange commission is needed, thus EV could be higher

-- Less bank is required in betting exchange
+- Less bank is required in the betting exchange

 While disadvantages of No Lay Acca;